ITRS-Group/cordial/tools/geneos/docs/geneos_tls_new.md

 The `tls new` command differs from `tls create` as the latter creates new certificates in your current directory for later use, while this command creates certificates for matching instances and sets the Common Name based on the component type and name for simple identification.

+⚠ Warning: While you can create certificates and keys for `webservers` they will not be used directly as you need to manually import them into the configured truststore/keystore.

 ## SEE ALSO

 * [geneos tls](geneos_tls.md)	 - TLS Certificate Operations